Laurie1990/Project3/README.md

 - - -

 # Process
-* 1. In notebooks, extract data from stata file (.dta format), export as csv to data
+* 1. In notebooks, extract data from stata file (.dta format), export as csv to data.
 * 2. In notebooks, read csv from #1 clean and preprocess data, EDA.
-Export cleaned data as csv to data
+Export cleaned data as csv to data.
 * 3. In notebooks, read cleaned data and explore different modelling approaches.
-Select a final model
+Select a final model.
-* 4. In model, create model.py that replicates our final model from #3
+* 4. In model, create model.py that replicates our final model from #3.
-* 5. In model, save a trained version of our model as model.joblib which can be loaded at command
+* 5. In model, save a trained version of our model as model.joblib which can be loaded at command.
-* 6. In general repository, create app.py to build a web application
+* 6. In general repository, create app.py to build a web application.
-* 7. In templates, create an html page for input which can be passed back to our trained model in #5
+* 7. In templates, create an html page for input which can be passed back to our trained model in #5.
-* 8. In static/js, create app.js which takes and formats inputs from #7 upon form submission, passes to stored model and returns a prediction
+* 8. In static/js, create app.js which takes and formats inputs from #7 upon form submission, passes to stored model and returns a prediction.
 * 9. In general repository, create Procfile, link to Hero and host app.